-- Will use funds to strengthen the network and not limit its growth – collaborative and not competitive.
+- Used funds to strengthen the network and not limit its growth – collaborative and not competitive.

-- Will take into account external shocks to the food system, such as the COVID-19 pandemic in their project/program plan.
+- Took into account external shocks to the food system, such as the COVID-19 pandemic in their project/program plan.

-- Will demonstrate cultural competence in their project and/or program by being responsive to and in coordination with the constituency being served.
+- Demonstrated cultural competence in their project and/or program by being responsive to and in coordination with the constituency being served.

 Funding Amount and Duration

-The maximum award for SBCFAN grants is $25,000, with no minimum requirement.
-The grant period is up to one year from the award date.
+The maximum award for 2020 SBCFAN grants was $25,000, with no minimum requirement.
+The grant period was up to one year from the award date.

-In lieu of a final report, grantees will be required to attend a convening with other recipients to learn and share your work in 2021, as well as provide written information about your grant.
+In lieu of a final report, grantees are required to attend a convening with other recipients to learn and share your work in 2021, as well as provide written information about your grant.

 Application Deadline: November 10, 2020

 As a partner in your efforts, Santa Barbara County Food Action Network is pleased to be acknowledged in any communication materials related to the grant activity.
 If you choose to use the Santa Barbara County Food Action Network logo on any printed or online material, please refer to our press and media resources page.